reTHINK-project/specs/messaging-framework/p2p-data-sync.md

 While the [Protocol on-the-fly](protofly.md) provides transport interoperability without requiring the standardization of messaging protocols, the Reporter - Observer communication pattern enables semantic interoperability between Services without having to standardize Service APIs.

-It extends existing Observable communication patterns \cite{rx} by using a P2P data stream synchronization solution for programmatic Objects e.g. JSON Objects, hereafter simply called Data Objects.
+It extends existing Observable communication patterns by using a P2P data stream synchronization solution for programmatic Objects e.g. JSON Objects, hereafter simply called Data Objects.

 To avoid concurrency inconsistencies among peers, only one peer is granted writing permissions to the Data Object - the Reporter service - and all the other service instances only have permissions to read the Data Object - the Observers.